Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Wet sand through progressive grits from four hundred to two thousand, then buff with a Dremel muslin wheel for a glass-smooth finish that makes patterns glow.

 A smooth finish makes your nerikomi patterns pop.
-Here's the finishing workflow.
+Here is a simple finishing path.

 Sanding Sequence